lsst-dm/legacy-validate_drp/README.md

 You can run `validateDrp.py` in any of the following modes:

 1. Use no configuration file (as above).
-2. Pass a configuration file with just validation parameters (such as `brightSnr`) but no `dataId` specifications.
+2. Pass a configuration file with just validation parameters (such as `brightSnrMin`) but no `dataId` specifications.
 3. Pass a configuration file that specifies validation parameters and the `dataIds` to process.
 See examples below for use with a `--configFile`

 ## Full processCcd examples